“Take back your power. It belongs to you and no one else.” ~ Luminita D. Saviuc

-You might not realize this, but many of the things you do so freely – saying ‘yes’ to things you should be saying ‘no’; acting in ways that are not congruent with your Truth – just so you can get the love and approval of those around you; staying in places, and relationships that are toxic and unhealthy for you, etc., are ways in which you give your power away to forces outside of you.
+You might not realize this, but many of the things you do so freely: saying ‘yes’ to things you should be saying ‘no’; acting in ways that are not congruent with your Truth – just so you can get love, validation, and approval; staying in places and relationships that are toxic, etc., are ways in which you give your power away.

-7 Steps to Take Back Your Power and Be True to Yourself Again
+7 Powerful Steps to Take Back Your Power and Be True to Yourself Again